umccr/pcgr-deploy/README.md

 Quickstart
 ==========

+Tweak files `ansible/group_vars/all` and `ansible.site.yml`'s roles section according to your needs (are you a HPC or AWS user?).

 The following lines will install the deployment modules, deploy PCGR and run its built-in example as a validation:

 ```